Redesign the office of the future

 Although offices have changed during the past decade, they may need to be entirely rethought and transformed for a post–COVID-19 world.

 Organisations could create workspaces specifically designed to support the kinds of interactions that cannot happen remotely.
 If the primary purpose of an organisation’s space is to accommodate specific moments of collaboration rather than individual work, for example, should 80% of the office be devoted to collaboration rooms?
-Should organisations ask all employees who work in cubicles, and rarely have to attend group meetings, to work from homes?
+Should organisations ask all employees who work in cubicles, and rarely have to attend group meetings, to work from homes with enhanced options?

 If office space is needed only for those who cannot do so, are working spaces close to where employees live a better solution?